 If you do not agree to Short-time or Lay-off your employer could seek to make you redundant.

-If a short-time or lay-off situation exists and has continued for 4 weeks or more, or for 6 weeks in the last 13 weeks, and your employer cannot guarantee you at least 13 weeks employment, at your full hours and rate of pay, you may be able to claim redundancy.
+If a lay-off or a short-time situation exists and has continued for 4 consecutive weeks or more, or for 6 weeks in a 13 week period and your employer cannot guarantee you at least 13 weeks employment, at your full hours and rate of pay, you may be able to claim redundancy.